slalombuild/secureli/README.md

 % secureli init
 ```

-Running `secureli init` will allow seCureLI to detect the languages in your repo, install pre-commit, install all the appropriate pre-commit hooks for your local repo, and run a scan for secrets in your local repo.
+Running `secureli init` will allow seCureLI to detect the languages in your repo, install pre-commit, install all the appropriate pre-commit hooks for your local repo, run a scan for secrets in your local repo, and update the installed hooks.

 # Upgrade